arielgee/Sage-Like/.misc/tasks.md

 			getFavIcon((new URL(url)).origin);
 		}
 * feedPreview: the attachments erea is can be folded.
 Auto hide/fold if its too big (height)
+* in rssTreeView: eventOccureInItemIcon() is not used
+* check all uses of getQueryStringValue() is it always for feedPreview? (please let it be yes)
+* for all calls to getQueryStringValue & getURLQueryStringValue: the calls are wrapped with decodeURIComponent().
+PUT the decodeURIComponent() INSIDE the function; `decodeURIComponent(value[1])`
+* show "drop" line when dropping after last feed in tree - if its possibale
+* link in message box "sage-like extension in not allowed in private windows" is not readable in dark colors
+* inspect error: Unknown property ‘-moz-outline-radius’.
+Declaration dropped. discoveryView.css:192:22  Elements matching selector: sl-tri-toggler:focus
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`